tmijs/tmi.js/website/docs/Events.md

 - [R9kbeta](./Events.md#r9kbeta) - Channel enabled or disabled R9K mode.
 - [Reconnect](./Events.md#reconnect) - Trying to reconnect to server.
 - [Roomstate](./Events.md#roomstate) - The current state of the channel.
+- [Serverchange](./Events.md#serverchange) - Channel is no longer located on this cluster.
 - [Slowmode](./Events.md#slowmode) - Gives you the current state of the channel.
 - [Subanniversary](./Events.md#subanniversary) - Username has shared how many months he/she has been a subscriber on a channel.
 - [Subscribers](./Events.md#subscribers) - Channel enabled or disabled subscribers-only mode.